 - Lettuce - Crisp varieties like romaine or iceberg work best in this sandwich.

 - Tomatoes - Use thin slices of vine-ripened tomatoes.

 - Mayo - Mayonnaise combined with chives, salt, and pepper provides another layer of flavor.
 If you prefer the flavor of mustard, go ahead and slather it on!

-With just a few easy steps, it only takes a few minutes to assemble this sandwich for a quick weekday lunch.
-You can assemble the sandwich on either bread or toast.
+It only takes a few minutes and a few easy steps to assemble this sandwich for a quick weekday lunch.
+You can build the sandwich on either bread or toast.
 Toasting the bread adds another layer of texture and holds up well in this sandwich.

 - Spread mayo on one side of each slice of bread.